oracle/centos2ol/README.md

 by removing any CentOS-specific packages or replacing them with the Oracle Linux equivalent.

-## Supported versions
+## Supported versions and architectures

-This script currently supports switching CentOS Linux 6, CentOS Linux 7 and CentOS Linux 8.
-It does not support CentOS Stream.
+This script currently supports switching CentOS Linux 6, CentOS Linux 7 and CentOS Linux 8 on both `x86_64` and `aarch64` architectures.
+It does **not** support CentOS Stream.

+> Support for switching `aarch64` hosts should be considered **experimental**
+> due to limited testing.
+Please ensure you have a **complete _working_ backup** before attempting
+> to switch and [report any issues][6] you encounter during the process.

-## Before you switch
+## Before you start

 **IMPORTANT:** this script is a work-in-progress and is not designed to handle all possible configurations.
-Please ensure you have a **complete backup** of the system _before_ you start this process in the event the script is unable to convert the system successfully.
+Please ensure you have a **complete working backup** of the system _before_ you start this process in the event the script is unable to convert the system successfully or unable to rollback the changes it made.

 ### Remove all non-standard kernels